DSpace-Labs/DSpace-Docker-Images/documentation/setup.Windows10.md

 - When referencing a the root directory of a docker container, use `//` instead of `/`.
   - Example use `//dspace/bin/dspace` for `/dspace/bin/dspace`

+### Verify your memory allocation for Docker

+_Note: DSpace Docker requires a minimum of 5-6G of RAM allocated to Docker in order to run._

+Run the following command to verify your memory allocation for Docker.

+`docker info | grep Memory`

+If less that 5G has been allocated to Docker, you can [configure memory for Docker](setup.Memory.md).

 ### Start using DSpace-Docker

 - [Run DSpace 6](run.DSpace6.md)